nasa/astrobee/doc/general_documentation/INSTALL.md

 Install the 64-bit version of [Ubuntu 16.04](http://releases.ubuntu.com/16.04) on a host machine, and make sure that you can checkout and build code.
-If you are using a virtual machine, please use VMware.
-Virtualbox doesn't support some of our Gazebo plugins.

     sudo apt-get install build-essential git